After Visit Questions

 Sometimes the pills do not fully dissolve.
 That’s okay.
 We know they are working if they were in your cheeks for 30 minutes.
 It is not at all concerning to have vomiting after misoprostol so long as the pills were in your cheeks for 30 minutes.

-If you vomited before the 30 minutes were done, please take the nausea medication (meclizine), wait 30 minutes, then repeat the misoprostol by placing 4 pills in your cheeks again.
-You may place the the misoprostol pills in your vagina if you are too nauseated to keep them in your cheeks.
+If you vomited before the 30 minutes were done, it still may have worked.
+However, if you haven't had any bleeding after 4 hours, then take another dose of misoprostol.
+Some people prefer placing the misoprostol pills in your vagina if you are too nauseated to keep them in your cheeks.
+Call us if you have questions.

 Follow-up Questions